spuhnj/spuhnj/README.md

 - hi!
 I am spong pronounced spuhnj or spung
-- I only know a little bit of JSON... in minecraft
+- I only know a little bit of JSON... in minecraft... and I recently learned the basics of C#!
 - I like giving ideas